gabstopper/ansible-stonesoft/docs/facts/engine_routing_facts_module.rst

 --------

-* Engines refers to any device that is deployed and managed by the Stonesoft Management Center.
-More specifically, an engine can be physical or virtual, an IPS, layer 2 firewall, layer 3 or clusters of these types.
+* Show the current routing table for the given engine.
+This will show references to the dst_if for the route along with the gateway and route network.
+Use engine_facts to resolve interface ID's returned by this module.

 Requirements (on host that executes module)
 -------------------------------------------

-  * smc-python >= 0.6.0
+  * smc-python

 Options